MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 ## Manage desktop flows in environments with the v2 schema enabled

-Power Automate desktop flows currently stored in the v1 schema will continue functioning as intended in environments where the v2 schema is enabled.
-New, modified, and resaved desktop flows will be stored in the v2 schema.
+Power Automate desktop flows currently stored in the v1 schema continues functioning as intended in environments where the v2 schema is enabled.
+New, modified, and resaved desktop flows are stored in the v2 schema.

-## Roll back a converted desktop flow
+## Roll back converted desktop flows

-Power Automate for desktop version 2.29 or later will enable organizations that moved ahead with the v2 schema implementation to roll back until the v1 schema becomes deprecated.
+Power Automate for desktop version 2.29 or later allows organizations that moved ahead with the v2 schema to roll back until the v1 schema becomes deprecated.

 You can roll back a desktop flow converted to the v2 schema by resaving the desktop flow to an environment where the PPAC administrator has the feature disabled.

-For most scenarios, there is no need to downgrade your version of Power Automate for desktop.
-However, desktop flows that will use future v2-related features that aren't supported by the v1 schema won't be able to roll back.
+For most scenarios, there's no need to downgrade your version of Power Automate for desktop.
+However, desktop flows that use v2-related features that aren't supported by the v1 schema can't roll back.

 ## Limitations of v2 schema desktop flows